Adammiszczak/Adammiszczak.github.io/about-me/index.md

 * JS/TS Unit and Integration Tests
 * Servers and DBs

-## Current state from 2023
+## Current state

-Now in 2023 I have real opportunity to be **Java Backend Developer, so i started to learn JAVA** :) I use my knowledge from previous experience so I had learn Java tools and syntax.
+From 2023 I had a small episode with **Java Backend Programming** :) I used my knowledge from previous experience.
 You can see my post about [Seo Monitor Tool](https://adammiszczak.github.io/repo-description/github-actions-seo-monitoring-and-automation) I rewrite it to Java using more OOP and good practises.
 It's easier to maintain, extend and it's tested, because I use TDD way.
 So it's my first commercial code in Java after 2 months :).
 But I can't show it, you know why...

-But my plan is to do some complex project using Java and Spring.
-Maybe some linktree clone :) Nevertheless, I'm going to develop it privately and publish it :)
+Still my main language is Javascript, but this small episode with Java boostet my work abilities, theoretical and practical knowledge.

 ### Skills with comercial experience
 My commercial skills are:

+* Javascript
+* Typescript
-* Java
+* Node.js
 * GitHub Actions
 * Git
 * Unit and integration tests
-* Docker
+* Docker - basic
 * MySql - basic
 * MongoDB - basic
 * Hostings and servers knowledge